sainamercy/phase-1-week-1-code-challenge/README.md

 * Time was a challenge.
 However, This has come as a lesson to plan well
 * Refactoring code was also a challenge.
 There is a lot of code repeatition.
 I hope to improve on that in future
+* Commenting on solution was also another challenge.
+I hope with guide from mentors, I can improve on it.